mrdmnd/portunus/synecdoche/Battlefield/IMPLEMENTATION.md

         if not unitData.isDead then
             -- This is a live enemy in combat

+            -- Check range for ability decisions
+            if unitData.maxRange and unitData.maxRange <= 40 then
+                -- Definitely within 40 yards - can use ranged abilities end

             if SYN.Battlefield:IsUnitVisible(guid) then
                 -- Unit is on screen, can interact with nameplate local unitToken = SYN.Battlefield:GetNameplateForUnit(guid)